Create a data quality monitor

-Select the time series that you want to add to your rule set.
+Search, filter, and select the time series you want to add to your rule set.

 Select Add to monitor.

-Select edit time series to add or remove time series, or go to monitor to view the data in your monitor.
+Select Add more to add or remove time series, or Go to monitor to view the data in your monitor.

-Note: Each monitor can contain a maximum of 500 time series and each rule set a maximum of 150 time series.
+Each monitor can contain a maximum of 500 time series, and each rule set a maximum of 150 time series.

 Add data quality monitoring to a rule set to specify the data quality requirements for a group of time series.

-Go to the rules tab and select Add rules to specify the quality requirements for the time series in the rule set.
+On the Rules tab, select Add rules to specify the quality requirements for the time series in the rule set.

 Select the data quality rules.